- Interim Vice President of External Relations & Diversity

 The staff within the Office of Diversity, Equity & Inclusion are committed to ensuring compliance with state and federal civil rights laws and guidelines, including the Americans with Disabilities Act (ADA), Title IX of the Education Amendments Act of 1972, and the Civil Rights Acts of 1964 and 1991 (among others).

-- Director of Institutional Equity
+- Director of Disability Services Center

 - Assistant Director

 - Disability Services

 The Disability Services Center serves students with all types of disabilities: mobility, hearing, vision, motor, psychological, learning (including attention disorders), speech, chronic disease, and other conditions.

 The college undertook the campus climate survey to evaluate the current campus climate as it is experienced and perceived by all members of the college community.
 The goals were multifold:

 - Uncover any challenges facing members of the Rhode Island College community.

 - Develop strategic initiatives to build on successes, address challenges, and create lasting positive change.

 To ensure full transparency and to provide a more complete perspective, Rhode Island College contracted with Rankin & Associates Consulting (R&A) to help lead this effort.
 Beginning on March 2018, an R&A team worked with a Campus Climate Working Group (CCWG) of Rhode Island College students, staff, and faculty to develop an assessment and promote it during the March 19 to April 19 survey administration period.
 Two thousand five hundred sixty-three (2,563) members of the Rhode Island College community completed the Rhode Island College Assessment of Campus Climate for Learning, Living, and Working, which represented a 30% response rate.